m-kupiec/music-app/.github/ISSUE_TEMPLATE/acceptance-criterion.md

 ---

-An acceptance criterion for user story #..........
+An acceptance criterion for requirement #..........

 ## What needs to be done?